 The Bank operates a defined contribution plan for its permanent employees.
-This plan provides for employer contributions of 9% (2021: 9%) and employee contributions of 3%-10% (2021: 3%-10%) of the employees' gross salaries.
+This plan provides for employer contributions of 9% (2022: 9%) and employee contributions of 3%-10% (2022: 3%-10%) on the employees' gross salaries.
 The Bank's contributions are charged to the income statement.

-From October 2020 onwards the employees of Global Capital Securities and Financial Services Ltd are participating in the plan with employer contributions of 6% and employee contributions of 3%-10% on the employees' gross salaries.
-The company's contributions are charged to the income statement.
+The employees of Global Capital Securities and Financial Services Ltd are participating in the plan with employer contributions of 6% (2022: 6%) and employee contributions of 3%-10% (2022: 3%-10%) on the employees' gross salaries.
+The Company's contributions are charged to the income statement.